Today’s Wonder of the Day was inspired by Wayne from NY. Wayne Wonders, “How streets got their names? ” Thanks for WONDERing with us, Wayne!

-When you hear Broadway, Abbey Road and Bourbon Street, what comes to mind?
+When you hear Broadway, Abbey Road, and Bourbon Street, what comes to mind?
 Bright lights?
 The Beatles?
 Mardi Gras?
 They are some of the most recognizable streets in the world, and though you may never have set foot on any of them, their names are a familiar part of modern culture.

-In the early days of urban development in the United States, streets were typically named after landmarks (Canal or Market), topographic features (Hill or Water) or location (East or Upper).
-Major streets were often given names of power (State or King) or after heroes and leaders (Washington or Jefferson.)
+So what's in a name?
+A lot!
+In the early days of urban development in the United States, streets were typically named after landmarks (like Canal or Market), topographic features (like Hill or Water), or location (like East or Upper).
+Major streets were often given names of power (like State or King) or after heroes and leaders (like Washington or Jefferson).

-Around 1850, however, people began moving out of cities to build homes in the countryside where they could have more land and less urban congestion.
+Around 1950, however, people began moving out of cities to build homes in the countryside where they could have more land and less urban congestion.
 This movement was the birth of what we now call suburbia.

 When it comes to new and modern urban development, developers are typically responsible for naming streets in the new neighborhoods they build.
 Developers often choose street names based on certain desired traits they want people to associate with the neighborhood.
-From Whispering Pine to Buckingham Lane, harnessing the suggestive power of words helps shape a neighborhood even before the first home has been built.
+From Whispering Pine Drive to Buckingham Lane, harnessing the suggestive power of words helps shape a neighborhood even before the first home has been built.